 Daniel 1:8 NIV

 Removing animal products and alcohol from your diet can help you restore health and prevent chronic diseases.
 Animal foods like meat and dairy are pro-inflammatory, promote oxidative stress, and damage endothelial function—that means they harm the single layer of cells that line the interior surface of blood vessels.
-Below are seven substances found in meat and animal products that harm your body.
+Below are eight substances found in meat and animal products that harm your body.

 1. TMAO (Trimethylamineoxide)